The Karate Guard

 The Karate Guard is a 2005 American animated cartoon short film, and the 163rd Tom and Jerry short.
-Directed by Joseph Barbera (Tom and Jerry co-creator and co-founder of Hanna-Barbera) and Spike Brandt, The Karate Guard was the last Tom and Jerry cartoon that Barbera worked on before his death in 2006.
+Directed by Joseph Barbera (Tom and Jerry co-creator and co-founder of Hanna-Barbera) and Spike Brandt, The Karate Guard was the last Tom and Jerry cartoon that Barbera worked on before his death in late 2006.
 It had a limited theatrical release in cinemas throughout Los Angeles on September 27, 2005 by Warner Bros.
 Pictures, and had its television premiere on Cartoon Network on January 27, 2006.

 Plot

 Tom is taking a nap, but is suddenly awoken by Jerry.
 To check what the noise is coming from, Tom peeks through Jerry's mouse hole to find Jerry (dressed in a karate gi complete with a black belt) practicing karate with a punching bag resembling Tom.
 After Jerry finishes training, his spiritual mentor, who is a ghost-like figure, appears and asks him if he's ready to take on Tom, to which Jerry agrees.
 After Jerry walks out of his hole, he sees Tom at the end of a hallway and becomes afraid of him, until Tom starts to mock Jerry and laughs at the thought of Jerry defeating him.
 Jerry then decides to go and fight Tom, and Tom easily dispatches of him with a flyswatter.
 Jerry's spiritual mentor appears again and gives Jerry a gong to ring that summons a "Karate Guard" named Momo-sumo (played by Spike) to aid him whenever he needs help.